macchiato-dev/ristretto/host.md

 This is the host for Ristretto.
 It facilitates uploading data, downloading data, and following links in a controlled manner.

+## Preventing exfiltration

+By having a restrictive Content-Security-Policy, a frame can be made exfiltration-resistant.
+This does that.
+There is one thing that allows exfiltration and that is [WebRTC](https://github.com/w3c/webappsec-csp/issues/92).
+There's no simple way to turn it off.
+It appears that removing everything RTC from the global scope before running code could work, because there seems to only be one global object with the RTC objects attatched to it per frame or worker, and there shouldn't be any other references to WebRTC.
+In order for this to work, the CSP for `child-src` would have to be `'none'` because any nested browsing contexts would get their own window object that has the original RTC objects attached to it.
+Ristretto heavily uses nested iframes.
+For this to work, it would need to overlay iframes instead.
+These could be managed with a custom web component `<overlay-frame>` that would send a postMessage to create the frame and set up a MessageChannel.
+It would keep track of the position and visibility and the object managing the frames could set CSS properties like `--frame-display`, `--frame-top`, `--frame-height` and so on.
+With nested ones it could add them up do generate it.
+To prevent having to add the dimensions in js, the variables could be set according to the nesting level and css calc could be used to compute them.
+So instead it could be `--frame-lvl0-display` and `--frame-lvl0-top`.

 ## Development

 The interface for showing *upload*, *download*, and *follow link* is developed here.